EducationalWave

 • Qualifying reasons for taking FMLA leave include the birth or care of a newborn, adoption or foster care placement of a child, caring for a family member with a serious health condition, or the employee’s own serious health condition.

-Related Pros and Cons of Going Exempt on Paycheck
+Related Pros and Cons of Nubian Goats

 Meeting these criteria is essential for employees seeking FMLA protections.